Select your language

 The training and research programme of the Doctoral School of Information Science and Technology is open to a wide field of information science and of its technical applications.
 Its topics flexibly cover the constantly changing training and research demands.
 The research in its scientific workshops is of international level.
 The research is controlled by internationally recognized and highly appreciated professors.

-• Image recognition, presentation and processing (Gy.
-Simon, L. Czúni): new efficient methods in image retrieval, in object recognition in video analysis.
+• Image and signal processing (responsible instructor: Cecília Sik-Lanyi (DSc), Zoltán Kató (DSc), Gyula Simon (DSc), coordinator: László Czúni): new efficient methods in image retrieval, in object recognition in video analysis.

-• Information systems in medical diagnosis (Gy.
-Kozmann, I. Kósa, Z. Nagy, I. Vassányi): diagnostics and modelling studies of brain and cardiovascular systems, analysis and synthesis of food input regarding many components, development of intelligent informatics systems containing remote diagnostics and therapical units.
+• Medical and health informatics (responsible instructor: Ferenc Bari (DSc), coordinator: Zoltán Juhász (PhD), István Vassányi (PhD)): diagnostics and modelling studies of brain and cardiovascular systems, analysis and synthesis of food input regarding many components, development of intelligent informatics systems containing remote diagnostics and therapical units.